CSS Box Alignment Module Level 3

 Add example images here.

 It may not be Web-compatible to implement the “smart” default behavior (though we hope so, and believe it to be likely), so UAs should pass any feedback on this point to the WG.
-UAs that have not implemented the “smart” default behavior must behave as unsafe.
+UAs that have not implemented the “smart” default behavior must behave as safe for align-content on block containers and unsafe otherwise.

 Replace this image too.